Prevent Child Abuse North Dakota Staff

 Allison Mahoney, Home Visitation Project Manager

 Allison joined PCAND in October of 2011 as Program Support Manager and now serves as our Home Visitation Project Manager.
-Soon to be a licensed social worker, she holds a B.A. in Psychology from Minnesota State University Moorhead and a Bachelors of Social Work from Minot State University.
+A licensed social worker, she holds a B.A. in Psychology from Minnesota State University Moorhead and a Bachelors of Social Work from Minot State University.
 She served over three years as Juvenile Institution Residential Specialist II at the North Dakota Youth Correctional Center and continues to provide Respite Care through Easter Seals.
 Her passion has always been enhancing the lives of children.

-Karen Van Fossan, Communications Director and Authentic Voices Project Director
+Karen Van Fossan, Communications Director

 A creative arts therapist and community organizer, Karen is pursuing a Master of Divinity degree through United Theological Seminary of the Twin Cities, intending to serve as an ordained minister in North Dakota.
 In 2007, she received the Archibald Bush Artist Fellowship, which supported her to work as a community-based playwright in the Peace Garden State.
 Karen is honored to have received the Prairie Peacemaker Award and the Arc of Justice Award for her commitment to co-creating cultures of peace in North Dakota.
 Karen's collaborative work with marginalized teens is featured in Kyja Kristjansson-Nelson's powerful documentary Teen Writes: The Group That Opened the Box.
 Karen's proudest accomplishment is being foster mom to a compassionate and wonderful young adult daughter.